 He qualified for ONLY one week of ESY.
 WHAT?????

 I was blown away, frustrated, speechless, in shock, and in tears all at the same time!

 I called the district to see what had happened, what I missed, or perhaps what additional paperwork they needed in order to SEE just how much this student would benefit and NEEDED the additional assistance!

 Unfortunately, they stuck to their guns, and simply stuck to their decision.
 I bit my tongue and called his mom to let her know.

 She was truly upset by their decision.
 She called the district and pleaded her son’s case… nothing changed.

 This situation was like so many I encountered as a teacher… Most of my students either didn’t qualify or only attended ESY for a few weeks.

-Bottom line, as a educator and a parent… NEVER stop pushing for your child, be so loud that you wear people down to get your way!
+Bottom line, as an educator and a parent… NEVER stop pushing for your child.
+Be so loud that you wear people down to get your way!
 Finally… ask questions until you fully understand all aspects of your child’s education.
 They NEED you to advocate for them!

 -Suzie Dalien, M.Ed.

-As an educator, have you witnessed similar situations with the district?
+- As an educator, have you witnessed similar situations in your school district?
 Were you able to influence change for your student?